-The School caterers (Wilson Vale) provide a wide variety of healthy snacks and nutritionally balanced meals for students.
-Special diet/and or vegetarians are also catered for.
-If you wish to know more about them please visit their website www.wilsonvale.co.uk.
+The School caterers provide a wide variety of healthy snacks and nutritionally balanced meals for students.
+Special diet and/or vegetarians are also catered for.
+If you wish to know more about them please visit www.holroydhowe.com.
 Current menus are published on the School's website.